rwarbelow/kwk-level-1-week-1-lectures/013_object_orientation_1.md

 # Object Oriented Programming Part I - Classes and Instances

 **Note:** This section features a large code-along + lab linked at the end of this lecture document.
-The lecture portion of this should be a high level overview, following which students should spend a large amount of time working through the provided material.
+The lecture portion of this should be a high-level overview, following which students should spend a large amount of time working through the provided material.
 The important point here is to tunnel vision in on what a class and what an instance are in a general sense

 ## Objectives

-- Teach the basics of object oriented programming
+- Teach the basics of object-oriented programming
 - Understand what a class is
 - Understand what an instance is